lerna-lite/lerna-lite/README.md

    - [lerna publish --remove-package-fields](https://github.com/lerna-lite/lerna-lite/tree/main/packages/publish#--remove-package-fields-fields) (remove certain fields from `package.json` before publishing)
       - ie: Lerna-Lite itself uses it to remove `scripts` and `devDependencies`

 On a final note, the best feature of Lerna-Lite (versus Lerna) has to be its modularity.
-A large portion of the users are only interested in version/publish commands but on the other hand, a small minority are only interested in other commands like run/exec.
-Lerna-Lite offers this flexibility by allowing the user to choose what to install (see [installation](#cli-installation) below).
-Lastly from the list above, the number 5 could be a concern for some users who are not interested to use Nx (like me) but still want to have the power of Lerna with updated dependencies and keep their download to the bare minimum.
+A large portion of the users are only interested in version/publish commands but on the other hand, a small minority are only interested in other commands like `lerna run`/`exec`.
+Lerna-Lite offers this flexibility by allowing the user to choose what to install (see [installation](#cli-installation) below) which help to keep your download to the bare minimum.

 ### Lerna-Lite will help you with the following: